eschlot/WiiStep/cmake/README.md

 Simply place the `RVL_SDK` root into WiiStep's CMake build directory and specify "RVL_SDK" as the WIISTEP_PLATFORM to go this route.

+### NO_WSINSTALL

+Since `wsinstall` currently only builds and runs correctly on **OS X 10.7 and later**, users of other platforms may add `-DNO_WSINSTALL=TRUE` to the CMake command in order to omit `wsinstall` entirely.
+When set, CMake will still insert the `wsinstall-ran` stub into the build directory for correct dependency resolution.

 Making A WiiStep Application With CMake
 ---------------------------------------